Revolve Finance Accountholder Agreement

 11. Stopping Preauthorized Payments.
 You have a right to stop payment of preauthorized transfers

 To stop a recurring payment to a merchant you have preauthorized to debit your Account, call us at 1 (855) 587-7858 or write us at Revolve Finance PO Box 319, Maize KS, 67101, in time for us to receive your request at least three (3) Business Days before the payment is scheduled to be made.
-Such a stop payment request will cancel one recurring payment.
+Such a stop payment request may only cancel one recurring payment.
 If you want to permanently stop all recurring payments to a specific merchant, then we require you to put your request in writing and get it to us within fourteen (14) days after you tell us you want to stop such payments.
+If we require written confirmation of your stop payment request and do not receive it, your verbal stop payment request will no longer be honored.

 If your regular payments vary in amount, the person you are going to pay is required to tell you, ten (10) days before each payment, when it will be made and how much it will be.
 You may choose instead to get this notice only when the payment would differ by more than a certain amount from the previous payment, or when the amount would fall outside certain limits that you set.